Sônia Braga: International crossover and Hollywood career (1980s–1990s)

-Braga was the first Brazilian to present a category at the Oscars.
-She was announced by Goldie Hawn as one of the most glamorous actresses in the world, before appearing with Michael Douglas, who announced the result of the best short film.
+Braga decided to leave Brazil for a career in the United States, where she lived for 14 years.
+In 2003, she obtained American citizenship.
 Braga competed for many prestigious awards in the United States.
-For her performance in The Burning Season (1994) she was nominated for the third time for the Golden Globe for best supporting actress.
+For her performance in The Burning Season (1994), she was nominated for the third time for the Golden Globe for best supporting actress.
 In 1995, she was nominated for an Emmy Award for Best Supporting Actress in a Miniseries or a Movie for The Burning Season, but lost to Shirley Knight.
 The film details the life of Brazilian activist Chico Mendes.
 In 1996, she won the Lone Star Film & Television Award for best supporting actress for her work in Streets of Laredo directed by Joseph Sargent.
 That same year, director Nicolas Roeg offered her the lead role in the film Two Deaths alongside Patrick Malahide.
 Braga also had the lead in Tieta of Agreste (1996), directed by Carlos Diegues.